Golden generation: United States (2021–present)

-Asia
+Oceania

 Australia (2005–2015)

 In 2005, Australia qualified for the 2006 FIFA World Cup, marking their first appearance at the tournament since 1974.
 Under experienced manager Guus Hiddink, the team sported talents such as Harry Kewell, Mark Viduka, Lucas Neill, and Tim Cahill.
 In Group F, the Socceroos finished second following a 3–1 victory over Japan before losing to Brazil 2–0 and drawing 2–2 with Croatia.
 Australia lost 1–0 to Italy in the ensuing Round of 16 match courtesy of a late Francesco Totti penalty.
 Lucas Neill observed if he did not concede a foul against Fabio Grosso, who won Italy's penalty, Australia would have "possibly gone on to the semi-finals of the World Cup" had they defeated Ukraine who would have played them in the quarter-finals.
 Former Socceroos coach Graham Arnold believed that the 2006 team was "a once in my lifetime generation", with Guus Hiddink remarking "they deserved to get into at least one more round".
 The team's performance at the 2006 tournament remains Australia's joint-best finish at the FIFA World Cup.
 Australia later joined the Asian Football Confederation for stronger competition and a more equitable path to qualifying for future FIFA World Cups.
 With Graham Arnold as a caretaker coach, the team went on to compete in the 2007 AFC Asian Cup, where unconvincing performances led to a disappointing quarter-final exit against Japan.
 That tournament was Mark Viduka's final outing for the national team.